-Symbol Commentary RED Policy indicator met the trigger level for action or review, and local policy must be reviewed.
-AMBER Policy indicator met the trigger level for action or review but the matter is de minimis and a justified exception.
-GREEN Policy indicator did not meet trigger level for action or review, which means policy conforms to target.
+Indicator Commentary Red Policy indicator met the trigger level for action or review, and local policy must be reviewed.
+Amber Policy indicator met the trigger level for action or review but the matter is de minimis and a justified exception.
+Green Policy indicator did not meet trigger level for action or review, which means policy conforms to target.

-8.6.
-Table 6 presents an overview of those local policies that met the trigger for review; i.e. they did not deliver the anticipated outcome.
-Appendices 2 and 3 contain the detailed monitoring tables for local policy and Sustainability Appraisal (SA) framework.
+Table 4 presents an overview of those local policies that met the trigger for policy review; i.e. they did not deliver the anticipated outcome.
+Appendices 1 and 2 contain the detailed monitoring tables for local policy performance and the Sustainability Appraisal (SA) Objectives.